dikortis/LetsTalkETC/Episodes/Episode_15.md

 got you now how what Duncan what would you say to somebody listening that let's say they want to make a blockchain based
-Bank that's their startup dream and so okay so you convinced them to do functional programming and they also want to do as much of this program correctness the you know evidence get get as much evidence as they can how would you recommend they get started practically specific steps not theory
+Bank that's their startup dream and so you convinced them to do functional programming and they also want to do as much of this program correctness the you know evidence get as much evidence as they can how would you recommend they get started practically specific steps not theory